mylokin/redisext/docs/modules/basics.rst

 Connection
 ----------

 Redisext do some connections management.
-It's using most simple model:
+It's using lazy connections by default:

 #.
-Open connection on command execution
+Open connection on first command execution
 #.
+Re-use connection for next commands execution
+#.
+Close connection on object destruction

+Thus try to avoid instances of models on module level or class level, overwise you'll get bunch of persistend connections.
+This behavior could be altered using ``CONNECTION_REUSE`` attribute:

+#.
+Open connection on first command execution
+#.
 Close connection after command execution

-Thus bare Redisext couldn't be used for high-loaded applications, but there is easy way to solve this problem - your own client with connections pool support :)
+This behavior couldn't be used for high-loaded applications, but there is easy way to solve this problem - your own client with connections pool support :)

 Master/Slave